 Read More | Really looking for hidden locations and secret spots in Paris?
 My eBook “Paris for the Curious Stroller” is full of hidden spots in Paris.

 3. Secrets Of Paris | Galerie Vivienne

-Stroll along the gorgeous mosaic floors of Galerie Vivienne and transport yourself, for a moment, back to 1823 when this covered passageway was filled with Parisians socializing and meeting up at cafés.
+Stroll along the gorgeous mosaic floors of Galerie Vivienne, one of my favourite hidden spots in Paris, and transport yourself back to 1823 when this covered passageway was filled with Parisians socializing and meeting up at cafés.
 Today it is possible to do the same!
 With natural light streaming along the hallway of Galerie Vivienne, the boutiques, stores and cafés are worth exploring or, at the very least, engaging in a window-shopping expedition.